-The Objections Committee met once in 2012 (once in 2011).
+The Objections Committee met once in 2013 (once in 2012).

-In 2012, one appeal was lodged with the Objections Committee (two in 2011).
-This appeal is still pending.
-One appeal from 2011 was settled with a negative ruling.
+In 2013, one appeal was lodged with the Objections Committee (one in 2012).
+This appeal was settled with a negative ruling.
+Two appeals were withdrawn before they were transferred to the Committee.